Key takeaways:

 If you’re new to pricing, here are a few steps to help you set prices easily:

 - Calculate the cleaning area.
-Square footage pricing is the most common way to calculate commercial cleaning, but flat rate might be better for residential spaces.
+Square footage pricing is the most common way to calculate commercial cleaning, but a flat rate might be better for residential spaces.

-- Calculate price per job.
+- Calculate the price per job.
 Pick your rate, then multiply it by the cleaning area’s square footage to get your price per cleaning job.
 For example, the standard rate for commercial contract pricing is roughly $0.07–0.15 per square foot.

 - Price the contract term.
 Multiply the price per job by the number of times you’ll provide services during the contract term.
 For example, if you’ll be cleaning twice a week for a year, multiply your two weekly visits by 52 weeks.
 This will be the final quoted amount for the contract.
 (To see your weekly or monthly fee, just divide the final amount by the number of weeks or months in the term.)

 - Decide on special incentives.
-It’s optional, but you might want to offer discount pricing or other incentives to reward your client for signing a longer term contract.
+It’s optional, but you might want to offer discount pricing or other incentives to reward your client for signing a longer-term contract.

 Remember, this is just your basic pricing structure.
 Every cleaning job is different, so adjust based on what pricing method you’re using and what services each client needs.